speedment/speedment-doc/pages/crud.md

 " %}

 ### Selecting fields to persist
-By default, the persister returned from `persister()` will persist the values of all non-generated fields of the given entity.
+By default, the persister will persist the values of all non-generated fields of the given entity.
-In some cases, for example for values that have defaults, it is useful to be able to exclude some fields from the database persistence operation.
-This can be done by supplying a field set definition when retrieving the persister.
+In some cases it is useful to be able to exclude some fields from the database persistence operation.
+This can be done by supplying a `FieldSet` when retrieving the persister.

-Assume that the `Language` table in the database has a field called `REF` for which `null` values are not allowed, but the database will create a useful default value if none is given.
+Assume that the `Language` table in the database has a field called `REF` for which `null` values are not allowed, but the database will create a default value if none is given.
 In such a situation it is useful to be able to instruct Speedment not to mention that field in the `SQL INSERT` statement.

 The following code will use SQL statements that do not mention the REF of the Language.
 In case the